Shengyuan-Lu/Parstagram/README.md

 # Parstagram

-This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.
+Parstagram is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.

 ## Part 1 User Stories